scanhamman/ror1/README.md

-A small program to process and summarise ROR organisation data, as made available by ROR, on Zenodo (see https://ror.readme.io/docs/data-dump).
+A small program to process and summarise ROR organisation data, as made available by ROR on Zenodo (see https://ror.readme.io/docs/data-dump).
 A new version of the data is posted on a roughly monthly basis.
 The program processes and retains a single version at a time, but retains summaries of the key features of each version.